 We further offer wide range of legal services, drawing upon our experiences in litigation and our expertise in dispute resolution, including but not limited to (i) representation of client employers in many cases where filings for mediation, labour tribunal or litigation have been made from labour side, (ii) provision of advice to client employers dealing with fraudulent employees on appropriate internal disciplinary actions and measures to prevent recurrence and (iii) representation of such employers, if necessary, in litigation to claim damages caused by such employees.

 Recently, we have seen significant increase in number of cases where we advise and/or represent the employer clients on number of issues that have become matter of public concern (ex. cancellation of tentative job offers, refusal of extension/renewal of contracts with contingent workers, implementation of early retirement programs, sexual harassments, power harassments, work-related injuries and illnesses including karoshi (death caused by overwork) and mental disorder etc.) and litigations claiming damages caused thereby.
 Such advice may cover the handling of labour union reactions to above mentioned issues, if necessary.
 We further offer legal services concerning specific and particular labour issues such as those in non-profit corporations including educational corporation.

 Publications Related to Labour Law

-Fujiwara Hiroki authored the 78th article of the series "Let's Check Judicial Precedents!" entitled "An Employee who has Returned to Work After Taking Child-Care Leave is Made to Retire from Work" which appears in September 2018 issue of Roumu Jijo.
+Fujiwara Hiroki authored the 81st article of a series "Let's Check Judicial Precedents!" entitled "Employment of a Contract Employee is Terminated in accordance with the Provisions of the Maximum Contract Period" which appears in December 1, 2018 issue of Roumu Jijo.

 - FUJIWARA Hiroki